lpaulopds/sql/README.md

 sudo docker container exec -it c-postgres bash
 ```

-3. Dentro do container, conecte no banco:
+3. Dentro do container, conecte no banco
 ```bash
 psql -h localhost -U postgres
 ```

 >[!NOTE]
->Senha do usuário root do MySQL no arquivo: 'mysql/Dockerfile'.
+>Senha do usuário root do MySQL no arquivo: 'mysql/Dockerfile'
->Senha do usuário SA do MSSQL no arquivo: 'mssql/Dockerfile'.
+>Senha do usuário SA do MSSQL no arquivo: 'mssql/Dockerfile'
->Senha do usuário postgres do Postgres no arquivo: 'postgres/Dockerfile'.
+>Senha do usuário postgres do Postgres no arquivo: 'postgres/Dockerfile'

 ### **Mais informações**
 #### **Docker**